ChrstphrHll/npc_gen/students/Aurikallos Biafyndar.md

 # Aurikallos Biafyndar
 ---
 ### Description
-- Gnome Monk from Aldercrown Empire
+- Gnome Monk from Shadesburry Initiative
 - 5th year Protection student in Elkenval
-- short straight pink hair that's braided, Gray eyes, and Pale skin
+- shoulder length straight platinum hair that's put up, Gray eyes, and Pale skin
 - Is Placid and Repugnant, and has Righteous as their ideal

 ### Organizations